j19sch/fourhourtester/_solutions/Modelling_SandeepGarg.markdown

 1. _Labs ideas about_

-1.1 Automatically Declining Events
-1.2 Background images for different calendars
-1.3 Free or Busy
+Automatically Declining Events, Background images for different calendars, Free or Busy

 2. _Calendars_

-2.1 Calendars I can only view
-2.2 Import, Export calendar
+Calendars I can only view, Import, Export calendar

 3. _General_

-3.1 Speedy Meetings
-3.2 Event Dimming
-3.3 Weather
-3.4 Adding Video Calls
-3.5 Keyboard Shortcuts
+Speedy Meetings, Event Dimming, Weather, Adding Video Calls, Keyboard Shortcuts

 **_Above tests are interesting from exploring application perspective with intent "how does it behave" and "what is the learning."
 Understanding how application is acting with different types of data, combination of data, sequence of data may help in identifying a pattern which will guide the testing_**

 ---